haloxiaoli/acme-public-docs/affiliate-terms-and-conditions/affiliate-terms_en.md

 ## 1. Overview of the Affiliate Program

 ### 1.1 Program Introduction

 This Affiliate Program is a performance-based cooperation program.
-Affiliate Members may earn corresponding commissions by successfully referring new users who register and purchase AcmeVPN's membership services (including VIP and SVIP) through their Exclusive Affiliate Links.
+Affiliate Members may earn corresponding commissions by successfully referring new users who register and purchase AcmeVPN's membership services (including Pro and Premium) through their Exclusive Affiliate Links.

 ### 1.2 Principles of Cooperation

 This Affiliate Program operates based on the principles of legality, integrity, equality, and mutual benefit.
 Affiliate Members shall ensure that their promotional activities comply with applicable laws and these Terms.
 Any violations of law or breach of these Terms may result in termination of cooperation.

 ## 2. Application Eligibility and Requirements

 ### 2.1 Basic Eligibility

 To apply to become an Affiliate Member or participate in the Affiliate Program, the applicants must:

 - Be at least 18 years of age and possess full legal capacity.
 - Own lawful and valid promotional channels (websites, blogs, social media accounts, etc.).
 - Ensure promotional content complies with applicable laws, regulations, and public order and morality.
 - Possess lawful and valid payment accounts for receiving commissions.

 ### 2.2 Prohibited Conditions

 Applicants shall be ineligible to apply to become Affiliate Members or participate in the Affiliate Program under any of the following conditions:

 - Being an individual or organization engaged in illegal or irregular activities.
 - Using promotional channels involving pornography, violence, gambling, fraud, or other content.
 - Having previously been expelled by AcmeVPN or other affiliate programs.